-Accommodative testing allows the student to take his/her exams in an alternative environment, or in an alternative format.
+Testing accommodations are alterations to the usual testing environment and supplementary aids and services that allow individuals with disabilities to establish their true skill or success level.
 Accommodative testing does not alter the content of the exam.
 Students with disabilities are held to the course requirements and the university's academic standards.